MasonMcGrail/MasonMcGrail.github.io/constructed_languages/ekhwachil/reference_grammar.md

           PFV-P3SG-wait:A1PL.EX
           'We waited for him'

-There is no case marking, and when there are multiple explicit arguments, their roles are made clear through word order.
+There is no case marking, and when there are multiple explicit arguments, their roles are usually made clear through word order.

     (A.#) ????????? ??? ??? ??? ???
           ?????????            ???    ???       ???    ???